AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 As you can see, the semantics of protected objects are a good fit for interrupt handling.
 However, other forms of handlers are allowed to be supported.
-For example, the implementation for a specific target may include support for interrupts generated by a device known to be available with that target.
+For example, the compiler and RTL for a specific target may include support for interrupts generated by a device known to be available with that target.
 For illustration let's imagine the target always has a serial port backed by a UART.
-In addition to handlers as protected procedure without parameters, perhaps the implementation supports interrupt handlers with a single parameter of type :ada:`Unsigned_8` (or larger) as supported by the UART.
+In addition to handlers as protected procedure without parameters, perhaps the compiler and RTL support interrupt handlers with a single parameter of type :ada:`Unsigned_8` (or larger) as supported by the UART.

 Overall, the interrupt model defined and supported by Ada is quite close